FilippoPoggipolini/FilippoPoggipolini/README.md

-- 👋 Hi, I’m @FilippoPoggipolini
+- 👋 Hi, I’m Filippo but you can call me Pippo :)
 - 👀 I’m interested in soccer, architecture and videogames
 - 🌱 I’m currently learning CSS.
 I just finished HTML